And if California slides into the ocean, like the mystics and statistics say it will…

 But No Bad Days demands a fulltime attitude adjustment to keep up with its endless-summer cheeriness.
 No Bad Days implies lithe bodies, salt-spray hair and a fountain-of-youth refusal to grow old.
 It demands that you smile at strangers, sport flip-flops year round, and stuff board shorts and towels in the trunk, just in case.
 It constructs a dream landscape built on breakfast burritos, noontime margaritas and PCH kisses against a backdrop of spinnakers and sunsets.
 No Bad Days proffers paradise as if it was a tangible thing, a widely available commodity cast in bright ceramic tiles forever walling-off real life.
 A place where complexity reduces itself to surf reports and the nearest tamale stand.

 But nothing is that simple, not even here.
-The false front of No Bad Days crumbles upon even the most elemental examination.
+The false front of No Bad Days crumbles upon even the most elementary examination.
 Still, it’s an easy first-glance impression of life in San Diego.

 The glorious contradiction of San Diego is the weather.
 Carbon-copy perfect days roll off with such an unerring consistency, such a dress-parade precision of seventy-two and sunny, that you soon begin to take them for granted.
 You stop noticing Christmas Eve rounds of golf, shorts in January, the last time you made your children wear jackets to school.
 You begin to believe that a daytime high of 61 degrees constitutes a cold front or that three hours of light drizzle equals a storm.
 You become so spoiled by the spectacle of beautiful weather that it stops being spectacular.
 I don’t know how this happens, but it does.